Embalming: Clothing

 As with all funeral practises local custom, culture, religion and family request are the key determiners of clothing for the deceased.
 In the Western world, men are usually buried in business attire, such as a suit or coat and tie, and women in semi-formal dresses or pant suits.
 In recent years, a change has occurred, and many individuals are now buried in less formal clothing, such as what they would have worn on a daily basis, or other favorite attire.
 The clothing used can also reflect the deceased person's profession or vocation: priests and ministers are often dressed in their liturgical vestments, and military and law enforcement personnel often wear their uniform.
 Underwear, singlets, bras, briefs, and hosiery are all used if the family so desires, and the deceased is dressed in them as they would be in life.

 In certain instances a funeral director will request a specific style of clothing, such as a collared shirt or blouse, to cover traumatic marks or autopsy incisions.
 In other cases clothing may be cut down the back and placed on the deceased from the front to ensure a proper fit.
 In many areas of Asia and Europe, the custom of dressing the body in a specially designed shroud or burial cloth, rather than in clothing used by the living, is preferred.

 After the deceased has been dressed, they are generally placed in their coffin or casket.
 In American English, the word coffin is used to refer to an anthropoid (stretched hexagonal) form, whereas casket refers specifically to a rectangular coffin.
 It is common for photographs, notes, cards, and favourite personal items to be placed in the coffin with the deceased.
 Bulky and expensive items, such as electric guitars, are occasionally interred with a body.
 In some ways this mirrors the ancient practice of placing grave goods with a person for their use or enjoyment in the afterlife.
 In traditional Chinese culture, paper substitutes of the goods are buried or cremated with the deceased instead, as well as paper money specifically purchased for the occasion.

 Chemicals

 Embalming chemicals are a variety of preservatives, sanitizers, disinfectant agents, and additives used in modern embalming to temporarily delay decomposition and restore a natural appearance for viewing a body after death.
-A mixture of these chemicals is known as embalming fluid, and is used to preserve deceased individuals, sometimes only until the funeral, other times indefinitely.
+A mixture of these chemicals is known as embalming solution, and is used to preserve deceased individuals, sometimes only until the funeral, other times indefinitely.

-Typical embalming fluid contains a mixture of formaldehyde, glutaraldehyde, methanol, humectants and wetting agents, and other solvents that can be used.
+Typical embalming solution contains a mixture of formaldehyde, glutaraldehyde, methanol, humectants and wetting agents, and other solvents that can be used.
 The formaldehyde content generally ranges from 5–35%, and the methanol content may range from 9–56%.

 Environmentalists sometimes have concerns about embalming because of the harmful chemicals involved and their potential interactions with the environment.
 Recently, more eco-friendly embalming methods have become available, including formaldehyde-free mixtures of chemicals.